sulfuror/rescript-sh/docs/Security.md

 so if another user is navigating through the user's files, they can see the file but not the content.

 > [!WARNING]
-> Because `PRE_CMD` and `POST_CMD` are executed via `eval`, it is critical that configuration files are never world-writable (i.e. permissions should be `600`).
+> Because `PRE_CMD` and `POST_CMD` are executed as shell commands, it is critical that configuration files are never world-writable (i.e. permissions should be `600`).
 If a malicious user can write to the `.conf` file, they can inject arbitrary commands that will run with your privileges (e.g. as `root` if running from cron).

 If you share a computer or want to maximize security, you should not save your repository password in plain text.
 Instead, you can use a password manager (like `pass`, `bitwarden-cli`) or an encrypted file (via GPG).